The DO sensor rebuild service consists of the following 7 steps:

 This is the heart of the sensor.
 The glass tip should never be bumped or hit.
 Imperfections in the polish or curve of the tip will affect sensor readings and calibration.
 For example, nicks in the glass allow pools of electrolyte to form.
 During the process, Oxygen will collect in these same spots and interfere with the reading.
 If a pool were near the platinum wire of the cathode, the sensor would not zero.

 All o-rings are replaced during the rebuild.
 The unique feature of the Broadley-James DO sensor is that all seals are mechanical seals.
 There are no adhesive sealants to leak or fail while the sensor is in process.

 It is much easier to replace o-ring seals rather than sealant.
 With sealant, it is necessary to eliminate all residue before re-applying another seal.
 Always inspect o-rings for wear prior to use.
 Good o-ring seals are critical to sensor performance for the following reasons:

-- To keep moisture out of the wiring pocket allowing sensor to withstand washdowns and autoclaving.
+- To keep moisture out of the wiring pocket allowing the sensor to withstand washdowns and autoclaving.

 - To prevent the process from contaminating the sensor and wiring.

 - To seal the sensor securely into the port to prevent leakage.

 The sensor is polished down to the base metal.
 Dirt, tarnish and steam scorch marks are removed from the surface.
 The body of the sensor is fabricated from 316L stainless steel to withstand repeated exposure to both CIP and SIP conditions.
 Anything less would allow pitting and corrosion of the metal over time.
 The extra polishing step ensures the sensor is as clean as possible before returning it to service after the rebuild.